|Bloody Point Front Range, SC|

 Papy Burn sold the lighthouse to the Kehoe family, who used the dwelling as a vacation home until 1981, when it was sold to Jim Batey.
 Batey spent much effort and money restoring the lighthouse and painted it a Cape Cod red with ivory trimmings.
 Batey made good progress until the IRS came calling, and the lighthouse had to be auctioned off to pay back taxes.
 James Black was the highest bidder for the lighthouse and continued the restoration, eventually renting the dwelling out as the Daufuskie Lighthouse Inn.
 Business was not too brisk, and Black ended up selling the lighthouse to Beach Road associates in 1988 for $284,000.

 When the Bloody Point Golf Course, designed by Tom Weiskopf and Jay Morrish, was opened in 1991 the old lighthouse served as the golf pro shop.
 A new pro shop was eventually constructed, and Bloody Point Lighthouse was placed on the market.
 Joe and Mary Yocius purchased the lighthouse in 1999 and seem to have come under the spell that bonded the lighthouses keepers to the property.
-Joe works passionately at maintaining the lighthouse and has even revived Papy's tradition of winemaking.
-Joe's vintage is for sale on the island, and you might even catch a glimpse of Joe in the Silver Dew Winery.
-The fine wine might not be actually brewed in the lamp house anymore, but Joe and his harmonica produce some mighty fine blues there on occasion.
+Joe worked passionately at maintaining the lighthouse and even revived Papy’s tradition of winemaking.
+Joe’s vintage was sold on the island, and people often caught a glimpse of Joe in the Silver Dew Winery.
+The fine wine was not actually brewed in the lamp house anymore, but Joe and his harmonica produced some mighty fine blues there on occasion.

 Located on the southern end of Dafuskie Island, near the Bloody Point